History & People

 Achaemenid Royal Inscriptions l reveal how the Persian rulers wished to be remembered by posterity.

-The Dashing Persian Army provides information and illustrations of the armies of the Persian Achaemenid Empire.
+Persian Warrior pictures provides information and illustrations of the armies of the Persian Achaemenid Empire.
 As does the Achaemenid Army and the Achaemenid Imperial Army.
 Readers can also learn about learn about the Immortals a Greek name for an elite regiment in the ancient Achaemenid empire.
 More specific information on the arms and armor of the Persian forces can be found at Achaemenid Military Equipments.

 Greeks and Scythians discusses the role of Scythians in the Greek world

 The Alexander the Great, Project by John J.Popovic offers a highly detailed portrait of this most remarkable individual.
-Further information can also be found at Alexander the Great’s Home on the Web, while Alexander the Great on the Web offers a guide and annotated web directory to over 1000 sites devoted to Macedonia’s most famous son.
+Further information can also be found at Alexander the Great’s Home on the Web, and Alexander the Great, the latter quite conviently organized for research.

 The army of Alexander the Great provides considerable detail about the organization of the Macedonian forces.